HusseinnHM/Neptunee.OperationResponse/README.md

 <details>
   <summary><code>Result</code></summary>

-Use the `Result` class in scenarios where you need to handle logic before passing the relevant information to the `OperationResponse<TResponse>`.
+Use the `Result` class in scenarios where you need to handle logic before passing the relevant information to the `Operation<TResponse>`.
 <br>
 It used as an intermediary layer that can encapsulate and communicate information between services or methods.